Who Can File a Wrongful Death Claim in Colorado?

 Filing a claim and dealing with the process of going to court may be the last thing you want to do.
 Compensation will never make up for the loss of a close family member, but it can help with the financial burdens of unexpectedly losing someone you rely on for support.

-If someone’s negligence caused the death of a loved one, understanding who is entitled to file a wrongful death claim in Colorado will help you start your claim.
+If someone’s negligence caused the death of a loved one, understanding who can file a wrongful death claim in Colorado will help you start your claim.
 An empathetic attorney will focus on the court process so you can focus on grieving your loved one.

 What Is a Wrongful Death Claim?